pgorod/pgorod.github.io/_posts/2017-06-20-Audit-File-Accesses.md

 With this I believe you can **see "under the hood"** what SuiteCRM is trying to load, including directories it is searching, before deciding to load a file.
 You can also detect if the problem is caused by insufficient permissions.
 This is a great way to get a grip on what's wrong with some file you're trying to customize.

 I even use it to **learn how Studio works**: I  "watch" it doing the changes when I create a relationship, for example, and then check the files it touched to further customize or understand.
-It also let's me learn the various steps involved (`Save`, `Deploy`, `Quick Repair and Rebuild`).
+It also lets me learn the various steps involved (`Save`, `Deploy`, `Quick Repair and Rebuild`).